sampr7/AeroMix/Documentation.md

 > >
 > > *ext_input['Output directory']* (str): Location to save the component data file.
 > >
-> > *ext_input['Output filename']* (str): Filename of the component data file in the format customxx where xx is the assigned component number to call in AeroMix.
-Component number for custom aerosol components should be greater than 9 and unique.
+> > *ext_input['Output filename']* (str): The filename for the component data file in the format customx, where x is a unique assigned integer greater than zero.
+To define the concentration for this custom component, assign the desired value to key x + 9 within the AeroMix input dictionary.
+For example, if component name is custom5, its concentration is defined in the AeroMix input dictionary using the key 14 ($5 + 9 = 14$).
 > >
 > > *ext_input['RH']* (int): Relative humidity corresponding to the size distribution parameters and refractive indices of the component.
 Acceptable values are (*0,50,70,80,90,95,98,99*).
 > >